spine-tools/SpineOpt.jl/docs/src/advanced_concepts/mga.md

 - As [output](@ref)s are used to intermediately store solutions from different MGA runs, it is important that `units_invested`, `connections_invested`, or `storages_invested`, respectively, are defined as [output](@ref) objects in your database.

 ## Hop-Skip-Jump MGA
-The idea is that an orginal problem is solved, and subsequently solved again under the condition that the realization of variables should be maximally different from the previous iteration(s), while keeping the objective function within a certain threshold (defined by [max\_mga\_slack](@ref)).
+The idea is that an orginal problem is solved, and subsequently solved again under the condition that the realization of variables should be maximally different from the previous iteration(s), while keeping the objective function within a certain threshold (defined by [mga\_max\_slack](@ref)).
 1. We solve the original problem
 $$x^* \gets \argmin_{x \in X} f(x)$$
 where